-I heard this comment at a National Speaker’s Association meeting last month: “Being your own boss is the hardest way to make easy money.”
-Boy, isn’t that the truth!
+I heard this comment at a National Speaker’s Association meeting recently: “Being your own boss is the hardest way to make easy money.”
+Boy, that is the truth!

-So many people I speak with dream of becoming self employed and starting their own small business.
+I speak with people all the time who dream of becoming self employed and starting their own small business.
 Don’t get me wrong: being self employed is the best lifestyle I know.
 It has a huge range of rewards, from flexibility to independence to self-responsibility.
 I’m completely in love with being self employed and wouldn’t exchange it for a corporate job for a million dollars!
 (Okay, truthfully, if you want to offer me a million dollars a year in salary, I’m willing to entertain a discussion.)

 So why do people look for (and purchase) products and services that promise a quick fix to their ailing small business?
 In the question lays the answer: they want a quick fix to the pain.
 Don’t we all?

 Running your own small business is a marathon, not a sprint.
 Stop trying to sprint your way to your first million without a firm foundation under you.
 Remember, marathoners train all year long for just one marathon; they don’t wait until the month before to begin preparing.

 - Make sure you have the personality to be self employed (more on that here in my post “Are You Cut Out To Be Your Own Boss?”).

 - Make sure you have enough money to finance your dreams, and a good financial plan that tells you when you’ll actually start making a profit.

 - Invest money and time in sound, effective marketing strategies and do them every month, rain or shine.

 - Have a written business plan and a business strategy, even if it’s only three pages long.